Sheepadoodle History/Origin

-The Sheepadoodle is a delightful and popular crossbreed that blends the intelligence and low-shedding coat of the Standard Poodle with the gentle, herding nature of the Old English Sheepdog.
+The Sheepadoodle is a delightful and popular hybrid dog breed that blends the intelligence and low-shedding coat of the Standard Poodle with the gentle, herding nature of the Old English Sheepdog.
 While this mix may have naturally occurred over the years, its rise in popularity is often traced back to the 1980s when breeders aimed to create a large, hypoallergenic companion.
-The result was a family-friendly dog, known for its love of children and protective instincts, perfect for both companionship and guarding the home.

 With their strong loyalty, they make excellent family pets and, despite being people-friendly, can also be great guard dogs.
 Thanks to the intelligence of both parent breeds, Sheepadoodles are easy to train, especially with positive reinforcement.
 Their emotional sensitivity makes them ideal therapy or emotional support dogs, and they bond deeply with both children and adults.